GuidanceMantras/GuidanceMantras/README.md

 - You are earning money to buy land or lend to someone

 ### Money Handling
+- Be conditional with money, money comes first over friendships, relationships, professionalism and whatever it is.
 - How money works
 - Learn to handle money from small at 1 Rs to big 1 cr and more
 - Learn to handle money in tough and easy situation